jeremyandrews/Argus-app/memory-bank/progress.md

   - Batch operations with proper error handling to prevent partial updates

 ## Recently Completed

+- ✅ **Removed Archive Functionality** (Completed):
+  - Removed the archive concept completely from the codebase:
+    - Removed `toggleArchive` function from ArticleOperations.swift
+    - Updated `fetchArticles` method in ArticleOperations.swift to remove archive parameters
+    - Removed archive batch operation from ArticleOperations.swift
+    - Removed `markArticle(id:asArchived:)` method from ArticleService.swift
+    - Removed `markArticle(id:asArchived:)` method from MigrationAwareArticleService.swift
+    - Added comments in affected files indicating that archive functionality was removed
+    - Implemented backward compatibility with two-part strategy:
+      - Kept `isArchived` property in legacy `NotificationData` model for database compatibility with existing installations
+      - Omitted `isArchived` property from new `ArticleModel` (SwiftData model) as the concept is removed going forward
+      - ArticleModelAdapter always sets isArchived to false when converting between models
+      - During migration, isArchived status is effectively discarded (not migrated to new model)
+      - All methods accepting isArchived parameter keep it for API compatibility but ignore it in processing
+    - Removed all archive-related UI code comments from view files
+  - This simplifies the article lifecycle and user interface by:
+    - Reducing the number of article states to just read/unread and bookmarked/unbookmarked
+    - Simplifying filtering options in the NewsView
+    - Creating a more intuitive user experience by removing confusing conceptual overlap
+    - Streamlining database operations by removing a now-unnecessary flag
+    - Ensuring compatibility with existing user databases

 - ✅ **Fixed API Sync Error by Optimizing seen_articles List** (Completed):
   - Fixed critical timeout issue by improving how the client reports seen articles to the server: